Options Save Lives

 Specialized treatments that focus only on abstinence are one of the reasons almost 90% of people who need help for alcohol use disorder choose not to seek it.
 SAMHSA estimates 42% avoid treatment because they are not ready to stop drinking.
 With the Sinclair Method, they don't have to.

 The Sinclair Method (TSM) targets the biology of addiction, including the cravings that lead to loss of control.
 TSM uses a non-addictive, FDA-approved opioid blocker with alcohol to target and block the endorphin release caused by alcohol.
+AUD takes repetition to learn, and the Sinclair Method uses repetition to remove cravings through a process of extinction.
 Medication is only taken on days when alcohol is ingested, which allows for normal endorphin function on alcohol-free days.
 Patients should be encouraged to partake in healthy activities such as exercise on these days to boost positive behaviors and increase general health and wellness.

 If your patients are reluctant to stop drinking entirely, or have found themselves incapable of stopping their alcohol consumption once they have the first drink, TSM may be an important, low-barrier treatment option that can be administered in a primary care setting.